CASTResearchLabs/com.castsoftware.labs.digital-index/com.castsoftware.labs.digital_index_documentation.md

 # _com.castsoftware.labs.digital-index_ technology support

 All technologies supported out-of-the-box by CAST AIP are supported.
-In case of technologies supported by some AIP extensions, contact the Research Labs to build a compatible CloudReady index.
+In case of technologies supported by some AIP extensions, the delivery of AFP configuration settings and of severe-enough Quality Rules to contribute to the Technical Criteria that are covered by the transaction- and data entity-level Quality Rules is enough to make the extension work.

 # Function Point, Quality and Sizing support

-This extension is designed to bring new quality indicator aside existing ones.
+This extension is designed to bring new quality indicators aside existing ones.

 # CAST AIP compatibility